OpenTermsArchive/contrib-versions/Amazon/unknown.md

 Find more solutions

-Go Digital Services and Device Support › Amazon Device Terms, Warranties, and Notices › Location Services FAQ
+Digital Services and Device Support › Amazon Device Terms, Warranties, and Notices › Location Services FAQ

 How do location services work on Fire tablets?